 Want to learn more about Tadasana, aka Mountain Pose?
 In this post, I share the benefits of Tadasana, a complete pose breakdown, contraindications, myths, modifications and more.

 Tadasana, aka Mountain Pose, is so much more than “stand at the top of your mat”.
-Like so many things in yoga, the refinements you can make to this poses are seemingly endless.
+Like so many things in yoga, the refinements you can make to this pose are seemingly endless.
 When done with intention, Mountain Pose helps you find the strength and stability of a mountain inside yourself and helps you to embody those qualities.

 Admittedly, Tadasana can be a simple pose; often the simplest things are the hardest to master.